acgass/acgass.github.io/about.md

 \- ... and many more

 I plan on chronicling my journey here, and I will probably sprinkle in some podcast recommendations.
 I hope you enjoy your time here, and learn something a long the way.
-Without further ado...

-**Ladies and Gentleman, this is Side Project No.1**